Al-Tighnari: Biography

-Al-Tighnari was a literary man and poet who lived during the time of Zirid dynasty under Abdallah ibn Buluggin.
-He was one of many personalities from Granada who moved to the Taifa of Almería, likely because of disagreements with the ruler.
+Al-Tighnari was a man of letters and a poet, and lived under the Zirid ruler Abdallah ibn Buluggin.
+Ibn al-Khatib gives him the title of vizier.
+García Sánchez notes that by the 11th century the word covered courtiers and poets generally, so the title says nothing about political office.
+He was one of many Granadan figures who moved to the Taifa of Almería, probably because of disagreements with the ruler.
 He was part of a group of poets and scientists at the royal court of the Banu Sumadih.
-In the gardens of the royal residence, al-Sumadihiyya, he did different types of agricultural experiments.
+He carried out agricultural experiments in the gardens of the royal residence, al-Sumadihiyya.
+He also spent time at the Hammadid court at Qal'at Bani Hammad in North Africa, where 'Izz al-Dawla, son of al-Mu'tasim ibn Sumadih, had taken refuge ahead of the Almoravid occupation of Almería.
+His treatise records agricultural practices he saw there.